A link to reset your password has been sent to your email

 Ampascachi themselves breed the horses that they use for their riding holidays, they were specifically selected for that purpose by Ampascachi.
 The education of the horses is based on the principles of ethology which studies the brain and learning processes of horses and emphasizes respectful and ethical treatment.
 It is a unique experience to meet their horses!

-The Paso llano is a broken, harmonic four-beat gait, the center of gravity is almost immobile, which makes it a very smooth and comfortable gait to ride.
+The Paso llano is a broken, harmonic four-beat gait, and the center of gravity is almost immobile, which makes it a very smooth and comfortable gait to ride.
 The horses are also trained in the gallop, a gait that is natural in all horse breeds.

 Located in the Province of Salta, the Lerma Valley is an extended and fertile area where you perceive the scent of wild herbs.
 The characteristic, old colonial houses are embellished by the work of handicraft men and surrounded by fascinating landscapes.
 The climate is typical for a mountainous area with a mildly humid climate and a dry season that starts in May and lasts until November.